fachriza0/community/README.md

               - Back-end : Node, Express
               - Database: MongoDB, Mongoose

+Day 2:
+  Plans :   - Get started on react by learning while doing.
+            - Don't Give Up.
+Problem :   - Headache limits my learning
+            - New language got me feeling crazy Solutions :   - Endure the pain, Diamonds are made from high pressure Highlight :   - PNPM works, NPM - PNPM works, NPM doesnt
+            - Understood how to create a new app
+            - Found youtube vids on how to use react router thank god

 Day 1:
   Problem :   - No knowledge in these language i'm about to dive in
               - No setup has been made * Setup files has been made